Survivors emerge from wreckage after US storms kill 9 people | Science-Environment

 The governor said the storm inflicted damage statewide, with some of the worst around Troup County near the Georgia-Alabama line, where more than 100 homes were hit.
 At least 12 people were treated at a hospital in Spalding County, south of Atlanta, where the weather service confirmed at least two tornadoes struck.

-''When we came out, we were in total shock,'' said Sha-Meeka Peterson-Smith, the funeral home's chief operational officer. ''We heard everything, but didn't know how bad it actually was.''
-The uprooted tree crashed straight through the front of the building, she said, destroying a viewing room, a lounge and a front office.
+"When we came out, we were in total shock,'' said Sha-Meeka Peterson-Smith, the funeral home's chief operating officer. ''We heard everything, but didn't know how bad it actually was."
+The uprooted tree crashed straight through the front of the building, she said, destroying a viewing room, a lounge, and a front office.
 No one was hurt.

+The tornado that hit Selma cut a wide path through the downtown area.

+"We're some strong resilient folks here and we're going to pull this thing back together, but we're going to need some help," Perkins said.

-Kathy Bunch was inside the Salvation Army Service Center in Selma when tornado sirens sounded.
+Kathy Bunch was inside the Salvation Army Service Centre in Selma when tornado sirens sounded.
 She huddled in a back room and prayed as a loud roar passed through the brick building.

+Officials said federal assistance will be critical for communities such as Selma, where nearly 30 percent of the city's 18,000 residents live in poverty.

+"It was far worse than anything I had envisioned or seen on television.
+Roofs are just gone and trees look like toothpicks," Ivey said while touring the damage in Selma.

-Located about 80 kilometers west of Montgomery, Alabama's capital, Selma was a flashpoint of the civil rights movement where state troopers viciously attacked Black people who marched non-violently for voting rights across the Edmund Pettus Bridge on March 7, 1965.
+Located about 50 miles (80 kilometers) west of Montgomery, Alabama's capital, Selma was a flashpoint of the civil rights movement where state troopers viciously attacked Black people who marched non-violently for voting rights across the Edmund Pettus Bridge on March 7, 1965.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)